genelyn2020/SQL-Data-Source/README.md

 # CASE
--allows you to evaluate a list of conditions and returns one of the possible results.
+- allows you to evaluate a list of conditions and returns one of the possible results.

 **Sample output**
 [here](https://github.com/genelyn2020/SQL-Data-Source/blob/main/Sample%20output.md#case)